The Only Four Things Any Business Does

 The business coach must work along side of the business owner.

-Bookkeeper / accountant works in the other three areas. monitoring cash outflows and collection, management reporting how monies and compliance.
+Bookkeeper / accountant works in three areas:. monitoring cash outflows and collection, management reporting how monies and compliance.
+These are flow-ons from the successful sales-marketing dance.

 The challenge is to make the coaching more effective and timely to assist the business owner.